 Get a major dose of antioxidants with these matcha green tea pancakes.
 Not only are they a fun color (the kids will love them!), but they also get extra protein from brown rice flour and hemp protein powder.

 With an all-natural topping and maybe a touch of organic chocolate syrup, you’ll never wonder what to eat after a morning workout again.

 With green tea, bananas, grapefruit, spinach and protein powder, this post-workout smoothie will keep you going well after your training session is over.
 It’s loaded with vitamin C, protein and iron to indulge your body while tasting great.
-Make a batch and sip on it after!
+Make a batch, and sip on it after!

-This quinoa mix is also full of inexpensive, healthy ingredients: corn, black beans, tomatoes and avocados all make appearances and rejuvenate your body after exercising.
+This quinoa mix is also full of inexpensive, healthy ingredients: Corn, black beans, tomatoes and avocados all make appearances and rejuvenate your body after exercising.
 What more could you want?

 It’s easily adaptable to your family’s tastes, but don’t skip the vitamin A-rich sweet potatoes.
 Opt for chicken or turkey sausage to keep it healthy.

 Crispy, golden-brown wings covered in a sweet mango glaze full of protein and the healing benefits of coconut oil?
 These Paleo wings have it all.
-They’re wonderful on their own or pair them with sweet potatoes, salad or turnip fries for a full post-workout meal.
+They’re wonderful on their own, or pair them with sweet potatoes, salad or turnip fries for a full post-workout meal.

 If whole grains are a part of your diet, bulgur makes a nice change from quinoa or rice in this one-pan recipe.
 This high-fiber meal gets a healthy helping of protein thanks to the chicken and a dose of probiotics and calcium from the kefir.

 With no fancy ingredients required, it’s easy to make in minutes, perfect for when you can’t decide what to eat after a workout.

 26. Pecan Pesto Salmon